Herve07h22/jsqel/README.md

 There are [many nodeJS frameworks](https://expressjs.com/en/resources/frameworks.html) : FeatherJS, Sails, LoopBack, NestJS, ...
 It is hard to choose the one that fit all our projects, and it is usually painfull to work with several frameworks beacause of their learning curve.

 And I don't like ORMs.
-I think they turn the databases engines into powerless softwares.
-I prefer to take advantages of the amazing built-in features of Postgresql, rather than encapulating them in an ORM.
+I think they turn the database engines into powerless softwares.
+I prefer to take advantages of the amazing built-in features of Postgresql, rather than encapsulating them in an ORM.

-I've searched a lightweight Express framework, that could simply expose API endpoints based on SQL queries.
+I've searched a lightweight Express framework, that **simply exposes API endpoints based on parameterized SQL queries**.
 I did not find it.

 ## Jsqel in a nutshell